-The amount of interest per year is limited to 36%.
 The lender is not allowed to charge interest after your car has been repossessed, or after 60 days since you missed a payment.

 In addition to the interest, the lender is allowed to charge other fees, including a late fee not greater than 5% of the installment payment that is late.